2024 Golden Globes: Oppenheimer, Succession and The Bear dominate film and television awards

 BARBIE

-However, J. Smith-Cameron was unable to make it a quartet of acting wins for Succession as she lost out on Best Supporting Actress to Elizabeth Debicki for her swansong turn as Princess Diana in The Crown.
+However, J. Smith-Cameron was unable to make it a quartet of acting wins for Succession, as she lost out on Best Supporting Actress to Elizabeth Debicki for her swansong turn as Princess Diana in the final series of Netflix’s The Crown.

-Elsewhere, it was “Yes chef!” for the The Bear as the second series of the FX comedy scooped three prizes including the coveted Best TV Series (Comedy) ahead of other hit programmes like Abbott Elementary, Jury Duty and the final series of Ted Lasso.
+Elsewhere, it was “Yes chef!” for The Bear as the second series of the FX dramedy scooped three prizes including the coveted Best Television Series (Comedy or Musical) ahead of other hit programmes like Abbott Elementary, Jury Duty and Ted Lasso.

 Having previously presented the Globes on multiple occasions, Ricky Gervais became the first ever recipient of the Best Performance in Stand-Up Comedy on Television prize as he won ahead of the likes of Chris Rock and Wanda Sykes.
-However, the controversial British comedian actor was absent from the ceremony and unable to receive it.

 Despite multiple nominations, a number of series went home Globe-less including Abbott Elementary, Daisy Jones & the Six, Fargo, The Last of Us, Only Murders in the Building and Ted Lasso.